 - Mixing Bowl

-- Knife and cutting board
+- Knife

 Ingredients

-- 2 cups Greek yogurt or regular yogurt drained overnight in a colander lined with cheesecloth over a bowl
+- 2 cups greek yogurt or regular yogurt drained overnight in a colander lined with cheesecloth over a bowl

-- 1 cup cucumber coarsely grated, seedless
+- 1 cup coarsely grated cucumber seedless

 - 2 tablespoons fresh lemon juice